 Estimating the Cost of Foundation Repairs vs. Selling Price Reductions

-Counselor, lender, and seller alike recognize that either remedy—reinforce and list or discount and list—puts the homeowner in a duel against soil, clay, and market.
-The clearer of the documented cost pipeline, against projected net and procurement-rate references, defines at closing whether incurred outlays and margin erode equity to unusable slab depth or whether net proceeds take the higher slab and equity horizon.
+All three parties—the counselor, the lender, and the seller—agree that either option—reinforce and list or discount and list—puts the homeowner in a fight against soil, clay, and the market.
+The clearer the documented cost pipeline is compared to projected net and procurement-rate references, the more it determines at closing whether incurred costs and margin erode equity to unusable slab depth or whether net proceeds take the higher slab and equity horizon.

 Marketing Strategies for Selling a House with Foundation Problems